MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 "text1": ""<br/>
 }

+---

 ## Tips & Recovery

-- Double-check spelling and formatting before saving.
+- Always double-check spelling and formatting before saving.
 - You can preview `.md` changes using GitHub’s **Preview** tab.
 - You can use the breadcrumb path at the top of GitHub to navigate back to folders.
 - If you make a mistake, use the **History** tab in GitHub to restore an earlier version.